Elisamariani12/TransHI/README.md

 ### TransHySeCo - Link prediction performances

-In the table below, the performance of TransHI is compared to that of TransE, TransOWL, TransR and TransROWL.
+In the table below, the performance of TransHySeCo is compared to that of TransE, TransOWL, TransR and TransROWL.
 Their quality was assessed in the link prediction task.

 ![TransHySeCo's results](https://github.com/Elisamariani12/TransHySeCo/blob/main/images/summary_table.png)

-It can be observed that the best iteration of TransHI outperforms TransE and TransOWL for the considered datasets: DBPEDIA15K, YAGO, and NELL.
-Alongside the final result of TransHI (that of the best performance), one can also view, for comparison, the outcomes of TransE and TransOWL using preprocessed data (with preprocessing provided by TransHI).
-Additionally, the results from the individual use of negative triples generated based on structure and those based on ontology are displayed, as well as the outcomes of TransHI after just a single iteration.
+It can be observed that the best iteration of TransHySeCo outperforms the other algorithms for the considered datasets: DBPEDIA15K, YAGO, and NELL.
+Alongside the final result of TransHySeCo (that of the best performance), one can also view, for comparison, the outcomes of TransE, TransOWL, TransR and TransROWL using preprocessed data (with preprocessing provided by TransHySeCo).
+Additionally, the results from the individual use of negative triples generated based on structure and those based on ontology are displayed, as well as the outcomes of TransHySeCo after just a single iteration and the ones obtained without the order based on CC.

-The results for these experiments were obtained choosing the best percentage of random triples among various tries (percentages from 10 to 100 by tens).
-All the results related to these tries are contained in the folder "images".
-The parameter settings are the standard ones:
-- learning rate: 0.001
-- epochs: 1000
-- embedding dimension: 100
-- margin: 1

-Two additional parameters, associated with the training employed by TransHI, pertain to the process of identifying entity neighbors.
-A choice of k = 3 hops was made, and varying numbers of random walks were used for the three KGs:
+Standard parameters commonly employed in the literature were used to enable a fair comparison of the approaches under identical conditions.
+The chosen parameters include a learning rate of 0.001, 1000 epochs, an embedding dimension of 100, and a margin γ = 1.
+Two extra parameters, associated with the training employed by TransHySeCo, pertain to the process of identifying entity neighbors.
+A choice of k = 3 hops was made, and varying numbers of random walks were used for the three KGs: DBPEDIA15k with 10,000 random walks, YAGO with 3,000 random walks, and NELL with 5,000 random walks.
+These choices were informed by the quantity of neighbors required for training and will be discussed in Section VII-C.
-- DBPEDIA15k: 10,000 random walks;
-- YAGO: 3,000 random walks;
-- NELL: 5,000 random walks;
-These choices were informed by the quantity of neighbors required for training.

 ### TransHySeCo - Instructions

-Instructions for executing the TransHI pipeline are provided.
-Specifically, the relevant codes are located in the MODELS folder and are divided into the three main phases of the pipeline: PREPROCESSING, TRAINING, and TRAINING_DATA_UPDATE.
+Instructions for executing the TransHySeCo pipeline are provided.
+Specifically, the relevant codes are located in the MODELS folder and are divided into the three main phases of the pipeline: Pre-processing, Training, and Negative Triples Update.

 Within the folders dedicated to the 3 KGs (DBPEDIA15K, YAGO, NELL), one can find specific files tailored for each KG.
 Before initiating the pipeline, one must choose a particular KG; all subsequent steps will utilize files contained within the chosen KG's folder.